 The stage version pushes these factors to the forefront: Emily admits to Vera that she not only threw Beatrice Taylor out of her home, but gave her a "The Reason You Suck" Speech that may have been the deciding factor in pushing her to suicide.
 Emily, of course, hastens to point out that she herself did nothing wrong, or at least nothing that acted against her conscience — it was Beatrice who got pregnant out of wedlock, and it was Beatrice who chose to kill herself.

 Remember, U.N.
 Owen kills his victims in order of increasing moral culpability, so the first few had to be less flagrantly to blame than the rest.
 Emily is the least remorseful of the ones who'd killed people through indirect action (withholding medicine, giving suicidal orders, steering a jury) rather than direct and willful crimes (stealing supplies, planting evidence, leading a poor swimmer to the beach).
-Anthony Marston, the least remorseful of all, goes first because Owen has pegged him for a complete sociopath, incapable of having his nerves racked by guilt and fear.
+Anthony Marston, the least remorseful of all, goes first because Owen has pegged him for a complete sociopath, incapable of having his nerves racked by guilt no matter how Wargrave might've taunted them all.

 If U.N.
 Owen kills his victims in order of increasing moral culpability, isn't Armstrong's place in the order unfair?
 He comes after people who deliberately killed others.
 He operated on a woman while drunk and killed her, but that was an accident; he didn't want her to die, it was in fact the last thing he wanted.
 And he learned from it and stopped drinking.
 Sure, he didn't take responsibility, but still, I can't see him being worse than Rogers or Macarthur.